bcc-code/directus-schema-sync/README.md

 ---

+Follow the instructions below to install the extension, ensure to first install the extension on your local environment and then export the schema and data.
+This will create the necessary files for the extension to work.
+Only once you have the files can you update your .env file with the `SCHEMA_SYNC` variable.

 ## via Docker

 If you don't already have a Dockerfile, you can use the following [instructions to get started.](https://docs.directus.io/extensions/installing-extensions.html)